Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt2-homefront.md

 "Right.
 Yes."

-*"Bueno.* Now, I know you’ve never modelled before, so we’ve got some things to go over first…"
+"*Bueno.* Now, I know you’ve never modelled before, so we’ve got some things to go over first…"

 The *‘some things’* turned out to be paperwork.
 Licenses, declarations, stuff like that.
 It didn’t take long, and Allison had to appreciate the professionalism of it all.
 In short order they’d gone over the details and Allison was honestly a little surprised when Patel shrugged her clothes off without any discernible hesitation and left them neatly folded on the picnic sheet.
 She cracked a joke with Ava and… that seemed to be it.
 No big deal.